-Lia Cirio, principal dancer with Boston Ballet, was recently in residence at BAE, choreographing a new work on the advanced, Pre-Professional Division students.
+Lia Cirio, principal dancer with Boston Ballet, was recently in residence at BAE, choreographing a new work on the advanced, Pre-Professional Division students, which will have it\’s premiere at the 2020 Winter Performance held at the Ailey Citigroup Theater, February 6-8th.
 BAE student, Anthony Hoyos, had the honor of speaking with Lia about her life as a dancer and choreographer.

 Anthony Hoyos: As a choreographer, what inspires you?

 Lia Cirio: I’m drawn to movement that feels innate and natural, but also has an exotic element.
 I am particularly inspired by the work of Jorma Elo, who is the resident choreographer of Boston Ballet.

 AH: Do you remember your first experience working with a choreographer?